rocky-linux/documentation/docs/guides/file_sharing/secure_ftp_server_vsftpd.md

 guest_username=vsftpd
 ```

 You need to add a section near the bottom of the file to force encryption of passwords sent over the internet.
-You need `openssl` installed and you will need to create the certificate file for this also.
+You need `openssl` installed and you must also create the certificate for this.

 Start by adding these lines at the bottom of the file: